-- The report is received by the Dean of Students/Deputy Title IX Coordinator.
-A Notice of Investigation is sent to the Complainant and to the Respondent. - The matter is assigned to two co-investigators who will meet with the Complainant, the Respondent, and any witnesses with direct information about the matter.
-The investigators will also collect any relevant and available evidence.
-The investigation will be completed as efficiently as possible, normally within four to six weeks of the official report. - The Respondent will be made aware of options available to him/her (to accept responsibility and be sanctioned, to deny responsibility and request a hearing, to permanently withdraw from the University prior to referral to hearing). - The Complainant and Respondent will each be given an opportunity to review the full investigative report prior to the scheduling of the Student Conduct Review Board hearing. - If the matter is referred for student conduct hearing, the Complainant and the Respondent will be notified in writing of the time and date of the hearing.
+- 1. Official report taken by the Deputy Title IX Coordinator. - 2.
+Investigation, including interview of all parties and any identified witnesses.
+The investigation will be completed as quickly as possible, normally within four weeks of the official report. - 3.
+If the matter is referred for student conduct hearing, the complainant and the respondent will be notified in writing of the official charges, the time and date of the hearing, and copies of any incident reports, statements recorded, and interview summaries.
 The hearing will be scheduled to accommodate the parties' class schedules only.
-The hearing will normally be scheduled within twenty days of the official notification of the hearing. - Both the Complainant and Respondent are encouraged to meet with the Board Chair to review hearing procedures prior to the hearing. - Both the Complainant and Respondent will be notified in writing of the decision of the Board, normally within ten days of the decision being final.
-Such notification will include the effective date(s) of any sanction(s) issued. - The standard of evidence used by the Board in reaching its decision is Preponderance of the Evidence. - Both the Complainant and Respondent will have the opportunity to appeal within five days of receiving the Board decision.
-The grounds for appeal are and detailed appeal procedures are listed in the Student Code of Conduct and included in the written notification of the Board's decision.

-Both the Complainant and Respondent will be notified in writing of the decision of any appeal within fifteen days of receipt of the appeal.
+The hearing will normally be scheduled within two weeks of the official notification. - 4.
+Both the complainant and respondent are encouraged to meet with the Honor Council Faculty Chair to review hearing procedures at least one week prior to the hearing. - 5.
+Both the complainant and respondent will be notified in writing of the decision of the Honor Council within five days of the decision being final.
+Such notification will include the effective date(s) of any sanction(s) issued. - 6.
+Both the complainant and respondent will have the opportunity to appeal within five days of receiving the Honor Council decision.
+The grounds for appeal are and detailed appeal procedures are listed in the Student Code of Conduct and included in the written notification of the Honor Council's decision. - 7.
+Both the complainant and respondent will be notified in writing of the decision of any appeal within 20 days of receipt of the appeal.
 The appeal authority may increase any sanction issued, decrease any sanction issued, or refer the case for review by a new Board.
 The written notification will include any change to the original sanction, including any change to the effective date.
 The decision of the appeal authority is final.